alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-26-prophet-yusuf.md

 locale: en
 lang: en
 category: [prophets,fatwas]
-excerpt: Yusuf, peace be upon him, and his brothers are the sons of Ya'qub (Jacob, also known as Israel, peace be upon him).
+summary: Yusuf, peace be upon him, and his brothers are the sons of Ya'qub (Jacob, also known as Israel, peace be upon him).
 ---

 ### Question: